-Both parties will be notified simultaneously, in writing, of both the finding and the sanction imposed.
-If the complainant and the respondent both accept the finding and proposed sanctions or other corrective action, the violation is referred to the Deputy Coordinator for the implementation of the sanctions or other corrective actions.
-If the complainant or the respondent do not accept the finding or do not accept the sanctions and seek further review, they may request that the case be referred to a Review Board.
+If the complainant and the respondent both accept the finding of responsibility and proposed sanctions or other corrective action, the violation is referred to the Deputy Coordinator for the implementation of the sanctions or other corrective actions.
+If the complainant or the respondent do not accept a finding of responsibility or do not accept the sanctions and seek further review, they may request that the case be referred to a Review Board.
 This request must be made to the CDO or designee in writing (letter, email, etc.) within fourteen (14) business days of being notified of the outcome.

+3.3.
 Stage 3: Review Board

 The Review Board will be comprised of a minimum of three (3) trained investigators from the community who were not involved in the investigation described above in Stage 2.
 The Review Board will assess the validity of the request for a review by evaluating the existing evidence and the investigators' recommendations (from Stage 2).
 Upon review of the evidence, the Review Board will determine by majority vote whether there is support for additional review of the outcomes.
 This determination will be made within seven (7) business days following evidence review unless extenuating circumstances are communicated to all parties.
-If there is no support, the investigators' recommendations (from Stage 2) of sanctions and other corrective action will be implemented.
-If there is support, the Board will schedule a hearing.
+If there is no decision for review, the investigators' recommendations (from Stage 2) of sanctions and other corrective action will be implemented.
+If there is a decision to review, the Board will schedule a hearing.
 During the hearing, the investigators (from Stage 2) will present their findings to the Board.
-The Board may call any or all witnesses or relevant persons identified by the investigators.
-The Board shall determine all matters of procedure, evidence, relevance and admissibility it deems helpful and fair in the total decision process.
+The Board may call the complainant, the respondent, and any or all witnesses or other persons relevant to the investigation.
+The Review Board shall determine all matters of procedure, evidence, relevance and admissibility it deems helpful and fair in the total decision process.

-The Board will share the outcome of the hearing (i.e., whether a violation of University policy has occurred and any proposed sanctions or other corrective actions) in writing with the complainant and the respondent within seven (7) business days of the conclusion of the hearing unless the University determines that additional time is required.
-This written notice, including notification regarding appeal rights and procedures, shall be issued contemporaneously/simultaneously to all parties.
+The Review Board will share the outcome of the hearing (i.e., whether a violation of University policy has occurred and any proposed sanctions or other corrective actions) in writing with the complainant and the respondent within seven (7) business days of the conclusion of the hearing unless the University determines that additional time is required.
+This notice shall be issued contemporaneously/ simultaneously to all parties.
 The University may also disclose to the complainant information about any sanctions or corrective actions taken that relate directly to the complainant (e.g., a "no contact" order).

-Stage 4: Right to Appeal
+3.4.
+Stage 4: Right to Further Review

-The complainant and the respondent have the right to request further review of the Board's finding and proposed sanctions or other corrective action on the condition that:
+The complainant and the respondent have the right to request further review of the Board's finding and proposed sanctions or other corrective action, if the following conditions apply:

-- 1. there was a procedural error, - 2. that there is new information that would substantially change the outcome of the finding, or - 3. the sanction is disproportionate with the violation of the policy.
+- (1) there was a significant procedural error during the investigation, - (2) that there is new information that would substantially change the outcome of the finding, or - (3) the sanction is disproportionate to the violation of the policy.